sannajammeh/sannajammeh/apps/web/src/content/posts/from-next-to-astro.md

 ## Conclusion

+Although Astro is excellent for static sites, it's not a complete replacement for Next.js.
+Next.js is still the go-to framework for building dynamic server powered sites and applications.

-I'm very happy with the results of the migration.
+In general, I'm very happy with the results of the migration.
 Astro has allowed me to simplify my stack, and focus on the things that matter.
 I'm looking forward to seeing how Astro evolves, and I'm excited to see what the future holds for this site.
 Expect many new sprinkles of interactivity in the future.

 The new Astro 4 source is available here: https://github.com/sannajammeh/sannajammeh/tree/master